 Social Impact Artist Award

-Cash prize celebrating the impact of artists dedicated to positive impact and social justice through their artistic practice.
+Cash award celebrating the impact of artists dedicated to positive impact and social justice through their artistic practice.

-Bonfils-Stanton Foundation and Denver Arts & Venues are proud to launch the Social Impact Artist Award.
-The award honors the outstanding contributions of three Denver-based artists or artist collectives dedicated to championing positive impact and social justice through their artistic practice with a $50,000 award that includes $15,000 for a socially engaged project.
+Bonfils-Stanton Foundation is proud to present the 2026 Social Impact Artist Award.
+The award honors and supports the outstanding contributions of two (2) Denver-based artists or artist collectives championing positive impact and social justice through their artistic practice with a $35,000 award and $15,000 socially engaged project grant.

-Socially engaged art serves as a powerful catalyst for positive change within communities, fostering connections, dialogue, and collective action.
-Artists or collectives who work in partnership with local organizations and residents to co-create meaningful interventions and initiatives not only raise awareness about important issues, but also empower individuals to become active participants in shaping their own communities.
-By fostering empathy and solidarity, these artistic interventions build bridges across divides and inspire collective action towards a more equitable and just society.
-Ultimately, socially engaged art reaffirms the intrinsic connection between creativity, community, and social change, demonstrating the transformative potential of art to shape the world we live in.
+Socially engaged art serves as a powerful catalyst for positive change within communities, fostering connections, dialogue, and collaboration.
+Artists or collectives raising awareness about important issues through their creative practice empower individuals to become active participants in shaping their own communities.
+By fostering empathy and solidarity, these artistic interventions bridge divides and inspire collective action towards a more equitable and just society.
+Ultimately, socially engaged art reinforces the ties between creativity, community, and social change, demonstrating the transformative potential of art to build a better world.

 Program Goals: